Rangers: Charles Green has no influence, says Sandy Easdale

 And he has urged fans to get behind the current regime.

-In the latest protest against the board on Saturday, thousands of fans held up red cards supplied by supporters' group the Sons of Struth at Ibrox during the League One victory over Ayr United.
+thousands of fans held up red cards supplied by supporters' group the Sons of Struth at Ibrox during the League One victory over Ayr United.

-It came in the wake of the continuing boardroom battle that followed the departure of Green, who led the summer 2012 purchase of Rangers.
+that followed the departure of Green, who led the summer 2012 purchase of Rangers.

 "I can categorically say that we are not making any decisions on behalf of anybody outside Rangers," Easdale told BBC Scotland in response to claims from those challenging for boardroom places that Green continues to wield influence at Ibrox.